 The REAL Bonnie and Clyde Death Car is on display in Primm, Nevada at Whiskey Pete's Hotel and Casino owned by Primm Valley Resorts.

 Currently, I am working on Affiliate sites for my daughter.
-She is a single mom with two autistic children.

 Then along came Big Bad Jeff who slashed Amazon Affiliate Fees on the 21st of April 2020.

 Unfortunately the income level dropped again, and we are slowly building it up to the previous level.